brycefernandes/nats-js-authcall-demo/README.md

 # nats-js-authcall-demo
-Demo project showcasing the authcall features of nats js The frontend is pretty much the exact same as the original demo [Original demo with with GO](https://github.com/synadia-io/rethink_connectivity/tree/main/19-auth-callout)
+Demo project showcasing the authcall features of nats js The frontend is pretty much the exact same as the original demo with the exception of SSO login.
+[Original demo with with GO](https://github.com/synadia-io/rethink_connectivity/tree/main/19-auth-callout)

+In this demo we are generating random users using an api an authenticating that.
+No google client ID required either.
+Just install and run.
+You can extend this for your custom workflow.

 ## Install
 This is your typical install